 “Yes, they need to practice that too.
 Even after all the earlier practice with zero as a placeholder, they forget.”
-She slid some additional worksheets toward him.
+She slid some printable place value charts toward him.

 “Next, kids will work on writing multi-digit numbers in expanded form.
 In most cases, they find this relatively easy.
 However, for those who don’t we’ll use a chart like this.”

 Next, Ms. Sneed felt around in her teacher bag.
 “Here they are.”
 She pulled out a handful of dice.